Gate 20 Two

 La Del Vivo Bierzo White Blend 2021

 Stunning.
 Delicious.
 One of my fav wines of the last 1.5 years.
 Godello aged under flor that competes with white Burgundy/ Sonoma Coast chards that cost double.
 Sourced from two tiny plots of 80-100 yr old vines.
 80% old foudre, 20% amphora under flor, no malo, no stirring.
-Sunny bouquet, honeycomb, Asian pear, gun flint, crushed stone, brisk, seamless, cool and classy. $55. — a year ago
+Sunny bouquet, honeycomb, Asian pear, gun flint, crushed stone, brisk, seamless, cool and classy. $55. — 2 years ago

 Brian liked this